GRC

 If it’s necessary to share sensitive data with your third parties, remember to properly train them on the use of the information.
 To learn how Asureti is implementing best practices for managing their third-party relationships, watch the full webinar recording.

-Next, you’ll begin your risk assessment for each third party, which consists of understanding how your organization works with that party, what information they have, and how many people have access to that information.
-After the assessment, each third party will be graded based on the level of risk they pose.
+Next, begin your risk assessment for each third party.
+This includes understanding how your organization works with that party, what information they have access to and how many people can access that information.
+A structured assessment process may include standardized questionnaires, security documentation reviews and evaluation of financial or operational stability.

-“You don’t want to spend precious time developing risk management plans for vendors that are lower risk, don’t have access to sensitive data, or don’t produce high exposure from a financial or reputational perspective,” said Melissa.
+“You don’t want to spend precious time developing risk management plans for third-partys that are lower risk, don’t have access to sensitive data, or don’t produce high exposure from a financial or reputational perspective,” said Melissa.
 “By assigning numeric scores and visual indicators, we’re able to determine where to focus our time and how to be efficient on the priority risk areas.”

 “It becomes a problem when organizations don’t properly define the team and risk management processes,” said Melissa.
 “Each department might take on the roles that they’re experts in and assume the other tasks are being worked on by the appropriate team.
 A cross-functional team ensures that all tasks are completed and meet proper industry standards.”

-Leveraging technology for TPRM
+Leveraging Technology for TPRM

 Leveraging technology helps identify and assess your third parties, not to mention monitor them for changes in risk levels.
 By using automation tools, your organization no longer has to spend precious time filtering through and prioritizing third parties based on arbitrary measurements.
 And Onspring’s Third-Party Risk Management solution can help you do just that.